 The next item for your Home DJ studio is speaker pads or speaker stands.
 While you can get started without these they’re a great addition.
 Even budget studio monitors can benefit from some pads or stands.
 It ensures you get the best possible sound experience from your speakers.

-They allow for isolation of your speakers from the surface they are placed on.
-This removes vibrations that can alter the sound coming from your speakers.
+They allow for the isolation of your speakers from the surface they are placed on.
+DJ speakers with stands remove vibrations that can alter the sound.
 Luckily quality speaker pads are not very expensive since they’re made of foam so it’s worth picking these up for your studio.
 If you’ve spent hundreds of dollars on say a pair of M Audio studio monitors that you can spare some extra to buy some pads for them.
 Speaker stands offer the same benefits that pads offer but also allow you to place your speakers at your preferred height.
 You want your speakers to be at ear level.
 If your current setup doesn’t allow that height speaker stands may be a good option for you.